How an application «Find My Kids» can help parents of hyperactive children

 - at any time make a call or send a voice or text message;

 - track your child’s mobile usage data;

-- monitor the frequency and duration of your child whereabouts at school, sport activities and other (e.g. unusual) places.
+- monitor the frequency and duration of your child whereabouts at school, sports activities, and other (e.g. unusual) places.

-Being aware of what is going on will enable you to help your child quicker and more effectively in case he or she gets into troubles.
+Being aware of what is going on will enable you to help your child quicker and more effectively in case he or she gets into trouble.

-If you notice the signs of hyperactivity and attention deficit in your child, do not ignore them and consider a specialist appointment that eliminates or confirms you suspicions.
+If you notice the signs of hyperactivity and attention deficit in your child, do not ignore them and consider a specialist appointment that eliminates or confirms your suspicions.